ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 Nouns like "mishi", where the signular vowel is "i" rather than "a".
 Listed on Page 174 of Valentine.

-Some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni
+Some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni, also "aki" does not delete; these are all inanimate Cy stems.
+Seems like there are some irregularities here.
+	- "anwi", "mini" are also small stems that end in y

 Irregular diminutives in the VVny stem class.